rgknp/AIDayLabs/lab02.2-building_bots/building_bots-sdk_v4/1_Topics_and_Regex.md

 Before continuing with the lab, learn more about middleware and the Bot Framework SDK:
 1. [Overview and Architecture](https://github.com/Microsoft/botbuilder-dotnet/wiki/Overview)
 2. [Creating Middleware](https://github.com/Microsoft/botbuilder-dotnet/wiki/Creating-Middleware)
-3. Open the BotBuilder solution that you cloned and built at the beginning of this lab.
-Under `Microsoft.Bot.Builder.Core.Extensions`, you can look at some of the middleware that's built-in to the SDK.
+3. [In the SDK, under `Microsoft.Bot.Builder.Core.Extensions`](https://github.com/Microsoft/botbuilder-dotnet/tree/master/libraries/Microsoft.Bot.Builder.Core.Extensions), you can look at some of the middleware that's built-in to the SDK.

-Ultimately, we'll use some middleware to try to understand what users are saying with regular expressions first, and if we can't, we'll call LUIS.
+Ultimately, we'll use some middleware to try to understand what users are saying with regular expressions (Regex) first, and if we can't, we'll call LUIS.
 If we still can't, then we'll drop down to a generic "I'm not sure what you mean" response, or whatever you put for "ReplyWithConfused."

-To add the middleware for Regex to your solution, create a new folder called "Middleware, and add the contents of the "Middleware" folder (you can find this under **resources > code**) to your solution.
+To add the middleware for Regex to your solution, create a new folder called "Middleware," and add the contents of the "Middleware" folder (you can find this under **resources > code**) to your solution.

 In "Startup.cs", below the "Add middleware below" comment within `ConfigureServices`, add the following:
 ```csharp